-Policy exclusions also play a significant role in AD&D denials.
-These exclusions are clauses in the policy that list specific situations in which the insurer will not pay.
-Common exclusions include deaths involving drug or alcohol use, suicide (even if accidental), self-inflicted injuries, war, participation in felonies, and high-risk hobbies such as racing or skydiving.
-For example, if a policyholder dies while driving intoxicated, the insurer may argue that alcohol contributed to the accident and invoke the intoxication exclusion—even if the death itself was unintentional.
+Policy exclusions are one of the most frequent causes of AD&D denials.
+These clauses define specific circumstances where benefits won’t be paid.
+Common exclusions include deaths involving alcohol or drug use, suicide (even if unintended), self-inflicted injuries, war, criminal activity, or high-risk hobbies like skydiving, scuba diving, or auto racing.
+For example, if someone dies in a car crash while intoxicated, the insurer may invoke the intoxication exclusion—even if the death was clearly accidental.

 Our law firm has fought and won numerous AD&D claim disputes across a range of circumstances.
 Whether the issue involves a denied dismemberment payout due to unclear medical documentation, or a wrongful death denial linked to a policy exclusion, we bring the resources and experience needed to turn denied claims into paid settlements.
 Don’t accept an insurer’s denial at face value—especially when it’s based on obscure policy language or technicalities.
 A skilled attorney can make the difference between receiving nothing and securing a full payout.
 If you need a beneficiary dispute attorney in Washington we are here for you.